-During their post-graduate training (particularly in years 3-5 of urology residency training), urology residents are exposed to a multitude of conditions and surgical techniques in order to develop competency as surgeon clinicians.
+During their postgraduate training (particularly in years 3-5 of urology residency training), urology residents are exposed to a multitude of conditions and surgical techniques in order to develop competency as surgeon clinicians.
 To regulate and standardize residency training, the Royal College of Physicians and Surgeons of Canada (RCPSC) produces guidelines and standards of practice.

 The skills required in each surgical residency program are determined by their level of importance as per the RCPSC.
-Each category is evaluated by urology specialty committee members and is divided into three categories (A, B and C) according to their degree of complexity.
-A "Category A" skill implies that by the end of post-graduate training, a resident must be able to independently perform the surgical technique and manage the pre- and post-operative period.2
+Each category is evaluated by urology specialty committee members and is divided into three categories (A, B, and C) according to their degree of complexity.
+A "Category A" skill implies that by the end of postgraduate training, a resident must be able to independently perform the surgical technique and manage the pre- and postoperative periods.2

-By reforming their certification program, the RCPSC has now introduced the concept of competency by design (CBD) which implies that the resident must be directly supervised by a licensed surgeon/clinician for certain clinical duties.
+By reforming their certification program, the RCPSC has now introduced the concept of Competency by Design (CBD), which implies that the resident must be directly supervised by a licensed surgeon/clinician for certain clinical duties.
 These entrustable professional activities (EPA) must be performed during residency training in order to receive the Royal College certification.
-For prostatectomy, simple and radical, the resident must have completed one OSP and five radical prostatectomies to successfully complete the EPA on open pelvic surgery.3

-One of the most common conditions encountered in urological practice globally is benign prostate hyperplasia (BPH).
-Although this disease is not life-threatening, its impact on men's quality of life is significant.
-Over 50% of men over the age of 80 years old will experience moderate to severe lower urinary tract symptoms (LUTS), and 90% of men between 45 and 80 years will experience some form of LUTS.
-As such, urology residents with both community and academic aspirations should be comfortable with the treatment and management of BPH upon completion of training.
+For prostatectomy, simple and radical, the resident must have completed one OSP and five radical prostatectomies to successfully complete the EPA on open pelvic surgery.3 on men's quality of life is significant.
+Over 50% of men over the age of 80 years old will experience moderate to severe lower urinary tract symptoms (LUTS), and 90% of men between 45 and 80 years will experience some form of LUTS.4 As such, urology residents with both community and academic aspirations should be comfortable with the treatment and management of BPH upon completion of training.